flake9025/stack-helper/README.md

 ## Overview
 This is the stack builder helper project, which allows easy implementation of CRUD REST Services.
 Using generics types for required objects :
-- Entity
+- Entity (Ex: Pet)
-- Primary Key
+- Primary Key type (ex: Integer, Long, String, etc)
-- DTO used for read operations
+- DTO used for read operations (ex: findAll, etc)
-- DTO used for create operations (can be the same)
+- DTO used for create/update operations (ex: create, update) can be the same as the DTO used for read operations)

 It will produce a Web Controller and a Service Layer, with the following operations :
 - create